DockTail Documentation

 Approve Services

-DockTail proxies directly to container IPs on the Docker bridge network.
-No port publishing required.
+By default, DockTail proxies directly to container IPs on the Docker network.
+No Docker port publishing is required.

 services: